-I have taught writing, English for academic purposes, art history and museum studies.
-I approach all of my classes, whatever the topic, as a co-learner with my students and engage with them in dialogic processes of creating knowledge together.
+Over the past twenty years, I have taught various courses in art history, museum studies, writing and English for academic purposes.
+Whatever the topic, I approach all of my classes as a co-learner with my students to engage with them in dialogic processes of creating knowledge together.
 This page contains examples of the variety of courses I've created and taught over the years.

 The most challenging and rewarding course I have ever led was a summer study abroad program in Kenya for Seoul National University (SNU) students that I developed and co-taught with my husband, David Wright.
 "SNU in Kenya" was sponsored by the SNU Office of International Affairs, and the 28 enrolled students each received six credit hours from the Department of Archaeology and Art History, College of Humanities.
 Our experiential learning curriculum was organized into three modules: (1) African Landscapes and Human Evolution, (2) Development Studies of Africa, and (3) Art and Culture of East Africa (view full syllabus).
 We visited museums, rock art sites, community centers, universities, and archaeological sites in Nairobi and western Kenya, and welcomed a variety of guest lecturers from across academia and industry.
 One of our students, SeungMin Hong, made a video that nicely summarizes the summer's adventures.